souzamonteiro/maiastudio/README.md

 **INSTALL COMMAND LINE INTERFACE (CLI):**

-To install the MaiaScript compiler command line tool use the command:
+To install the MaiaScript compiler command line tool and MaiaStudio use the command:

 `npm install -g maiascript-cli`